demergent-labs/cbor_bug/README.md

+# Failed to encode CBOR: RangeError: Offset is outside the bounds of the DataView

 ## Summary

 There's a critical buffer management bug in the CBOR encoding implementation that occurs when encoding parameters with a very specific size and complexity.
 The bug manifests as RangeError: Offset is outside the bounds of the DataView during parameter serialization.